 The Poultry Club of Great Britain recognizes only 5 varieties (Barred, Black, Buff, Colombian and White), while the European Association of Poultry recognizes 10 varieties.

-The APA classifies the breed as American while the PCGB classify it as soft feather and heavy.
+The APA classifies the breed as American, while the PCGB classifies it as a soft feather and heavy.

 Egg Laying and Temperament

 Plymouth Rocks are very respectable layers of large brown eggs.
 They average around 200 eggs per year which equates to roughly 4 eggs per week.

 They lay well for the first couple of years but around year 3, a slow decline in productivity starts.
 However, hens have been known to lay into their 10th year!

 In terms of broodiness, they aren’t known for it, but it can actively be encouraged in this breed, with the hens usually being good sitters and great moms.

 The chicks are quick to feather out and mature, and by 8-12 weeks of age, they can be considered broilers if desired.